When you show an author description or bio at the end of your blog posts, you:

 - Enter in the job title, company and company URL for the author.

-- Add links for Twitter and Facebook, with further social links available by upgrading.
+- Add links for X and Facebook, with further social links available by upgrading.

-Overall, while the plugin works fine, I found it less comprehensive than Simple Author Box, a little clunkier to use, and the choices less intuitive.
+Overall, while the plugin works fine, it was found to be less comprehensive than Simple Author Box, a little clunkier to use, and the choices less intuitive.

 For any visual adjustments beyond the theme settings, you would need knowledge of CSS or the help of a developer.